avs-dvk-workshop/avs-dvk-workshop.github.io/_posts/2019-05-01-8-custom-skill.md

  ![alt text](/assets/02 - Create skill.png)

 Enter the Skill name.
-I selected *"AWS IoT Skill"* but you can choose whatever you'd like.
-You can leave the skill setting on **"Custom model"**.
-After your skill name is input, click on **"Create Skill"**.
+I chose *"AWS IoT Skill"* but you can choose whatever you'd like.
+You can leave the skill setting on **"Custom model"** and under the **Choose a method to host your skill's back end resources**, keep the default selection of **"Provision Your Own"**.
+Click on **"Create Skill"**.
+Keep the **Start from scratch** selected.
 You will be redirected to the following "build" page.

  ![alt text](/assets/03 - Create skill 2.png)